Robinlovelace/Creating-maps-in-R/intro-spatial.md

 If you are working in RStudio, you can create a project that will automatically set your working directory.

-# Loading and interogating spatial data
+# Loading and interrogating spatial data

 One of the most important steps in handling spatial data with R is the ability to read in shapefiles.
 There are a number of ways to do this,